-Freemasonry accepts applications from men who are of good character, recommended by those within the fraternity, and who believe in one God.
-With the exception that one must be monotheistic, Freemasonry makes no distinction among the various religions when considering a man for membership, nor does it care about his political beliefs, wealth, or station in life.
+Freemasonry accepts applications from men who are of good character, recommended by those within the fraternity, and who believe in a Supreme Being.
+Beyond that requirement, Freemasonry makes no distinction among the various religions when considering a man for membership, nor does it care about his political beliefs, wealth, or station in life.
 Religion and politics are never discussed in Lodge, and to violate this ancient custom would mean expulsion from the Lodge.
 In all things, it is the interior character of the man and not the external trappings and wealth which would recommend him to become a Mason.

 To Become One, Ask One.

 It is one of the ancient landmarks (customs) of regular Freemasonry that one is not asked to become a Mason – a man must do it of his own volition.
 To do that, he should understand what Freemasonry is, and what it offers.

 We hope that the following information will provide enough detail about our ancient and honorable fraternity so that you will take the next step by seeking us out with more questions.
 No regular Mason will pressure you, and since we are all proud of our fraternity, we encourage you to ask.
 If you decide that Freemasonry is for you, then you can print out a copy of the petition for membership, and contact us for assistance in completing the process.

 Browse our upcoming events page and see when we have dinners scheduled.
 These are usually a great time to meet the members and inquire.
 You can also give us a call and we’d be delighted to speak with you.